Training at the Abbey

 Training for ordination at the Abbey is also a gradual process.
 You’ll learn a lot by thoroughly reading the Ordaining page.

-People who want to pursue ordination first complete all the first steps described at left.
+People who want to pursue ordination first complete all the first steps described above.

 - Anagarika period